system76/certification/desktops/thelio-mega-r1/2020-07-23-pop-2004-after-suspend.md

 ### Displays notes and issues

 - Could not find a DP to USB-C cable to test with.
 Do not suspect trouble because Nvidia.
-- Tested quad 2080Ti's for Nvidia and a single 5500XT for AMD
+- Tested a rx550 for AMD and a RTX 2060 for Nvidia

 ## Network and bluetooth